kddubey/cappr/docs/source/select_a_language_model.rst

 CAPPr typically works better with larger, instruction-trained models.
 But it may be able to `squeeze more out of smaller models
 <https://cappr.readthedocs.io/en/latest/future_research.html>`_ than other methods.
 So
-don't sleep on the little Llamas or Mistrals out there.
+don't sleep on the little Llamas or Mistrals out there, especially if they've been trained for your domain/application.

 Besides that, selecting a language model is almost entirely a process of trial and error, balancing statistical performance with computational constraints.
 It should be